hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   verified lowering; adjacent unsupported variants fail clearly.
 - Final public I/O is compact frontend order and matches the independent golden.
-- The schedule fits TCDM, firmware fits ITCM, malformed packages fail safely, and ABI v1 remains functional.
+- The schedule fits TCDM, firmware fits ITCM, malformed packages fail safely, and the trusted ABI v2-only firmware remains functional.
 - PMU attribution shows no compiler-created slow path on selected hot paths;
   comparisons use equivalent work and do not require artificial 1:1 matching.
 - Existing Ethos/compiler and Neural-AI software/RTL regressions pass.